wendyhuan/lifeexpectancy/README.md

 ## Overview

-This repository provides provides a comprehensive view of health-related statistics and factors for countries worldwide.
-Using open dataset provided by The World Health Organization’s (WHO) from Global Health Observatory (GHO), we analyze life expectancy and its determinants on a global scale.
+This repository provides provides a comprehensive view of health-related statistics and factors for countries worldwide.We analyze life expectancy and its determinants on a global scale.
 Data regarding life expectancy and critical health-related factors from 193 countries were combined with corresponding economic data from the United Nations, focusing on the years 2000 to 2015.
-Our finding reveals that the crime types shift around time, with a marked rise in property-related crimes within ten years.
-These insights can help shape a comprehensive understanding of crime dynamics in Toronto during the 2014-2024 period and contribute to discussions on improving public safety and crime prevention strategies.
+Our finding reveals that the developed countries tend to live longer life as assumed.
+Direct health factor  BMI influences the upper limit of the predicted age of life.
+Socio-economic factors such as schooling, income composition of resources, general government expenditure on health as well significantly influence the life expectancy.
+According to our prediction, the average age of persons in developed country is 82, while those in underdeveloped countries are 75.

-The data used in this analysis comes from the data provided by the open dataset provided by The World Health Organization’s (WHO) from Global Health Observatory (GHO).
-This data was collected and tidyed up by the open data from Kaggle.
+The data used in this analysis originates from The World Health Organization’s (WHO) and Global Health Observatory (GHO), as compiled and merged by Kumar Rajarshi on Kaggle.
+The dataset provides insights into global health indicators such as life expectancy, adult mortality, and various socio-economic factors influencing health outcomes.
+This repository analysis utilizes R and its robust suite of libraries to explore the relationships between these variables.
+The dataset is publicly available and can be accessed at https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who/data.
-The data used in this analysis comes from a combination of publicly available polling data for the 2024 U.S. Presidential election.
-The analysis leverages R and several libraries.
-The dataset covers various polls conducted across multiple states, capturing the support for each major candidate—Donald Trump and Kamala Harris—along with detailed attributes of the polls.
-Obtained from: https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who/data.

 ## File Structure